-When Is It Too Late to Seek a Second Opinion on a Personal Injury Claim in Maryland?
+When is it Too Late to Seek a Second Opinion on a Personal Injury Claim in Maryland?

 As stated above, your attorney works for you.
 You have every right to seek additional counsel or hire a new attorney during any part of the process.
 However, the longer you wait, the more challenging it will become to change attorneys.
-Most personal injury lawyers offer free consultations, so before you retain an attorney, you should meet with several credible lawyers.
+Most Kent County personal injury lawyers offer free consultations, so before you retain an attorney, you should meet with several credible lawyers.
 This allows you to speak with a prospective attorney, listen to their ideas, meet their staff, and see their office.

 If you are in the middle of an ongoing lawsuit, then it can become even more difficult to change lawyers.
 If you believe your attorney is making poor decisions or failing to respond to questions, or if you are feeling uncomfortable with their representation, you have every right to seek additional opinions.
 Another attorney will have to review your case file to offer a reasoned and informed opinion regarding your claim.
 While this might appear complicated, if you have lost trust or faith in your attorney, you owe it to yourself to seek a second opinion on your lawsuit.

 Call Our Maryland Personal Injury Attorney for a Second Opinion in a Free Consultation